codsen/codsen/packages/util-array-object-or-both/readme.md

 Actually, it is.

-I discovered that when working with AST's, you often need to tell your tools to process (traverse, delete, and so on) EITHER objects OR arrays, or both.
-That's where this library comes in: standardise the choice out of three options and give user a wide amount of values to use.
+I discovered that when working with AST's, you often need to tell your tools to process (traverse, delete, and so on) EITHER objects OR arrays or both.
+That's where this library comes in: standardise the choice out of three options and give a user a wide amount of values to use.

-I think the API should accept very wide amount of values so you don't even need to check the API documentation - just describe that in English.
+I think the API should accept a very wide spectrum of values, so users would not even need to check the API documentation - they'd just describe what they want, in plain English.

 I'm going to use it in:
 - [ast-monkey](https://github.com/codsen/ast-monkey)